yarrow/zet/README.md

   first line of its first file argument ends in `\r\n`, and `\n` otherwise (if the first line ends in `\n` or the first file has only one line and that line has no line terminator.)
-* Zet reads entire files into memory.
-Its memory usage is roughly proportional to the file size of its largest argument plus the size of the (eventual) output.
+* Zet reads its entire first input file into memory.
+Its memory usage is closely proportional to the size of its first input (`zet intersect` and `zet diff`) or the larger of the size of its first input and the size of its output (`zet union`, `zet single`, and `zet multiple`).

 ## License